Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: A short alternative proof of the equivariant formality of the isotropy action on symmetric spaces

+Moreover, we observe that the Chern classes of $H^*(\B\SU(n))$ of degrees $n+4, n+8,\ldots, 2n-2$ map to zero, which, for degree reasons is equivalent to saying that they do not map into the ideal generated by $t_1\cdots t_{n/2}$.
+This can be deduced as follows: Any element in this ideal (not in degrees $n,2n$) consists of summands which contain third powers of some $t_i$.
+In contrast, the image of any Chern class can only contain squares of the $t_i$ at most.
+(In degree $2n$ we observe that the class corresponding to $t_1\cdots t_n$ does map to the one corresponding to $-(t_1\cdots t_{n/2})^2$.)
+In summary, the Chern classes in degrees $6,\ldots,n, n+4, \ldots, 2n-2$ map to zero.
+These are $n/2-1$, and $\rk G-\rk K=n/2-1$.
+Hence Theorem~\ref{theo01} applies as above.

 \item The spaces $\SU(2n)/\Sp(n)$.
-The argument is basically the same as for $n$ odd in the previous case: The algebra $H^*(\SU(2n)$ is concentrated in even degrees $4, 6, \ldots, 4n$ whereas $H^*(\B \Sp(n))$ is concentrated in degree divisible by four, namely $4,8, \ldots, 4n$.
-Hence, again merely for degree reasons $n-1$ many of the generators of $H^*(\B \SU(n))$, namely the ones in degrees $6,10,\ldots, 4n-2$ map to zero under the morphism induced by the group inclusion.
-Since the corank of $\Sp(n)$ in $\SU(2n)$ is exactly $n-1$ we deduce that the isotropy action is equivariantly formal, since the $n-1$ many generators in degrees congruent to $2$ modulo $4$ lift to closed elements on the Borel construction. \item The spaces $\SO(p+q)/\SO(p)\times \SO(q)$ with both $p,q$ odd.
-The stabiliser inclusion is blockwise.
-The subgroup has corank $1$.
-Hence it suffices to observe that the $(p+q)/2$-th elementary symmetric polynomial in the $t_i^2$, the formal roots of $H^*(\B \SO(p+q))$ maps to zero under the map induced by the inclusion on the cohomology of classifying spaces---indeed, the cohomology of the classifying space of the denominator group is generated by polynomials in the $t_i^2$.
-Hence this element comes from the corresponding cohomology class of the Borel construction, and the isotropy action is equivariantly formal. \item The space $\E_6/(\Sp(4)/(\pm I))$.
-Since the cohomology of $\E_6$ is generated in degrees $3, 9, 11, 15, 17, 23$ and the one of the denominator group in degrees $3,7,11,15$ we derive as above that
+The argument is basically the same as for $n$ odd in the previous case: The algebra $H^*(\B\SU(2n))$ is concentrated in even degrees $4, 6, \ldots, 4n$ whereas $H^*(\B \Sp(n))$ is concentrated in degree divisible by four, namely $4,8, \ldots, 4n$.
+Hence, again merely for degree reasons $n-1$ of the generators of $H^*(\B \SU(n))$, namely the ones in degrees $6,10,\ldots, 4n-2$ map to zero under the morphism induced by the group inclusion.
+Since the corank of $\Sp(n)$ in $\SU(2n)$ is exactly $n-1$, we deduce that the isotropy action is equivariantly formal by Theorem~\ref{theo01}.